ClusterLabs/pacemaker/doc/sphinx/Clusters_from_Scratch/shared-storage.rst

 ..
 IMPORTANT::

-    Edit the file to use the hostnames, IP addresses and logical volume paths of your nodes if they differ from the ones used in this guide.
+    Edit the file to use the hostnames, IP addresses, and logical volume paths of your nodes if they differ from the ones used in this guide.

 ..
 NOTE::